Sage Advice from Calvin Coolidge

 If you substitute “finding Hot Stamper pressings” for the words “the human race” you will surely appreciate the point of this commentary.

-Our story today revolves around the first Hot Stamper listing we have ever done for Ambrosia’s second — and second best — album.
+Our story today revolves around the first Hot Stamper listing we had ever done for Ambrosia’s second — and second best — album.
 It took us a long time to find the right pressing.

 Do you, or any of the other audiophiles you know, keep buying the same album over and over again year after year in hopes of finding a better sounding copy?